Children’s Nursing degree students at the University of Chester learning through real-world experience.

 Aims to equip you with the skills to demonstrate competence in coordinating and leading care.
 You will again study anatomy, physiology and pharmacology.

-• Interprofessional Research & Innovation (20 Credits) Core: This module develops an understanding of interprofessional practice, evidence-based service improvement and innovation.
+This module develops an understanding of Interprofessional practice, evidence-based service improvement and innovation.

-• Practice Learning 2a Children's Nurse (20 Credits) Core: This module provides you with practice learning opportunities which provide a range of experiences across fields.
+This module will provide you with practice learning opportunities which provide a range of experiences across field.
 The module will build on cross field and field specific skills for nursing.
-You will actively participate in and work towards increasing confidence and competence is able to provide care.
+You will actively participate in and work towards increasing confidence and competence to able to provide care.

-• Field Nursing 2 Child (20 Credits) Core: This module will focus on field specific nursing conditions with increasing complexity and service users with co-morbidities.
+This module will focus on child field specific nursing conditions with increasing complexity and service users with co-morbidities.
 The module will explore identification and management of risk and factors which influence this.

-• Applied Sciences in Children's Field (20 Credits) Core: This module will support you to apply knowledge of human anatomy and physiology, principles of pharmacology and how these are applied in field specific nursing practice.
+To apply knowledge of human anatomy and physiology, principles of pharmacology and how these are applied in child field specific nursing practice.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-Focuses on advancing your leadership and clinical skills in Children’s Nursing, and consolidating your understanding in other nursing fields.
+Focuses on advancing your leadership and clinical skills in Children’s Nursing degree, and consolidating your understanding in other nursing fields.

-• Advancing Leadership and Supervision (20 Credits) Core: This module is designed to support transition to registration, through developing your leadership and teaching potential in preparation for 21st-century nursing.
+This module is designed to support transition to registration, through developing students’ leadership and teaching potential in preparation for twenty first century nursing.

-• Extended Project (40 Credits) Core: This module is designed to support transition to registration, through developing your appreciation of the steps involved in developing a proposal for service improvement in order to enhance the delivery of care for the 21st century.
+This module is designed to support transition to registration, through developing students’ appreciation of the steps involved in developing a proposal for service improvement in order to enhance the delivery of care for the 21st century.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.